robatwilliams/hills-api/docs/backlog.md

 - 🙏 Compression (gzip, Brotli).
 Also cuts data transfer cost.
 - 🙏 Verify total/database response time of key queries
 - Indices on filterable/sortable database fields
+- Set ETags based on query & variables (not the response), to allow returning not-modified without running the database query
 - 💩 Refactor database columns of type `SET` into multiple fields or separate table (`FIND_IN_SET` requires a table scan)

 ## Operational